metio/terraform-provider-k8s/docs/data-sources/kueue_x_k8s_io_cluster_queue_v1beta1_manifest.md

 Required:

-- `covered_resources` (List of String) coveredResources is the list of resources covered by the flavors in thisgroup.Examples: cpu, memory, vendor.com/gpu.The list cannot be empty and it can contain up to 16 resources.
+- `covered_resources` (List of String) coveredResources is the list of resources covered by the flavors in this group.
+Examples: cpu, memory, vendor.com/gpu.
+The list cannot be empty and it can contain up to 16 resources.
-- `flavors` (Attributes List) flavors is the list of flavors that provide the resources of this group.Typically, different flavors represent different hardware models(e.g., gpu models, cpu architectures) or pricing models (on-demand vs spotcpus).Each flavor MUST list all the resources listed for this group in the sameorder as the .resources field.The list cannot be empty and it can contain up to 16 flavors. (see [below for nested schema](#nestedatt--spec--resource_groups--flavors))
+- `flavors` (Attributes List) flavors is the list of flavors that provide the resources of this group.
+Typically, different flavors represent different hardware models (e.g., gpu models, cpu architectures) or pricing models (on-demand vs spot cpus).
+Each flavor MUST list all the resources listed for this group in the same order as the .resources field.
+The list cannot be empty and it can contain up to 16 flavors. (see [below for nested schema](#nestedatt--spec--resource_groups--flavors))

 <a id="nestedatt--spec--resource_groups--flavors"></a>
 ### Nested Schema for `spec.resource_groups.flavors`

 Required:

 - `name` (String) name of this flavor.
-The name should match the .metadata.name of aResourceFlavor.
-If a matching ResourceFlavor does not exist, theClusterQueue will have an Active condition set to False.
+The name should match the .metadata.name of a ResourceFlavor.
+If a matching ResourceFlavor does not exist, the ClusterQueue will have an Active condition set to False.
-- `resources` (Attributes List) resources is the list of quotas for this flavor per resource.There could be up to 16 resources. (see [below for nested schema](#nestedatt--spec--resource_groups--flavors--resources))
+- `resources` (Attributes List) resources is the list of quotas for this flavor per resource.
+There could be up to 16 resources. (see [below for nested schema](#nestedatt--spec--resource_groups--flavors--resources))

 <a id="nestedatt--spec--resource_groups--flavors--resources"></a>
 ### Nested Schema for `spec.resource_groups.flavors.resources`